Lobz/facilitation/README.md

 ```r
 stackplot(so)
 ```
-Note that this is the analitical solution to the ODE model that corresponds to the structured population in the *absence of facilitation*.
+Note that this is the analitical solution to the ODE model that corresponds to the structured population in the *absence of interactions*.
 One way to look at the effect of facilitation is changing the death rate as if it were under facilitation, and recalculating the solution.
 ```r
 alpha <- c(0.2,0.2,0)		# first guess of proportions of individuals that are affected by facilitation
 deathrates.f <- deathrates-alpha*c(facindex,0)